 - Navigate to the User Portal.

-- Under the “Login Information” header, identify the “To associate your InCommon credential with your NICS account, click HERE” option.
+- Under the “Login Information” header, identify the “Click here to request to associate a new DN with your account” option.
 Figure 4.1 shows where to locate the option.

 - When prompted, authenticate to UT CAS (Central Authentication Service) with your NetID, NetID password, and Duo.
 Figure 4.2 shows an image of the UT CAS page.